tonyallan/deputy/README.md

 python3 explore.py --list
 ```

-To list all records for a particular employee (use theire id from the Employee list):
+To list all records for a particular employee (use their id from the Employee list):

 ```
 python3 explore.py -i 1